auranic/auranic.github.io/_pages/cv.md

 see also the [list of my articles](https://pubmed.ncbi.nlm.nih.gov/?term=(Zinovyev%20A%5BAuthor%5D)%20OR%20Zynovyev%20A%5BAuthor%5D) in Pubmed

-1. Zinovyev A, Sadovsky M, Calzone L, FouchÈ A, Groeneveld CS, Chervov A, Barillot E, Gorban AN.
+1. Zinovyev A, Sadovsky M, Calzone L, Fouch√© A, Groeneveld CS, Chervov A, Barillot E, Gorban AN.
 Modeling Progression of Single Cell Populations Through the Cell Cycle as a Sequence of Switches.
 Front Mol Biosci, 2022, https://doi.org/10.3389/fmolb.2021.793912.
 2. Amblard E, Bac J, Chervov A, Soumelis V, Zinovyev A. Hubness reduction improves clustering and trajectory inference in single-cell transcriptomic data.
 Bioinformatics.
 2021 Nov 23:btab795.
-3. NoÎl V, Ruscone M, Stoll G, Viara E, Zinovyev A, Barillot E, Calzone L. WebMaBoSS: A Web Interface for Simulating Boolean Models Stochastically.
+3. No√´l V, Ruscone M, Stoll G, Viara E, Zinovyev A, Barillot E, Calzone L. WebMaBoSS: A Web Interface for Simulating Boolean Models Stochastically.
 Front Mol Biosci.
 2021 Nov 15;8:754444.
 4. Bac J, Mirkes EM, Gorban AN, Tyukin I, Zinovyev A. Scikit-Dimension: A Python Package for Intrinsic Dimension Estimation.
 Entropy (Basel).
 2021 Oct 19;23(10):1368.
 5. Zinovyev A. Adaptation through the lens of single-cell multi-omics data: Comment on "Dynamic and thermodynamic models of adaptation" by A.N.
 Gorban et al. Phys Life Rev. 2021 Sep;38:132-134. doi: 10.1016/j.plrev.2021.05.004.
 6. Rybnikova N, Portnov BA, Mirkes EM, Zinovyev A, Brook A, Gorban AN.
 Coloring Panchromatic Nighttime Satellite Images: Comparing the Performance of Several Machine Learning Methods.
 IEEE Transactions on Geoscience and Remote Sensing 2021, In press